chris104957/crudcast/README.md

 # crudcast

 Crudcast lets you build a fully functioning RESTful CRUD API with a few lines of YAML code.
+It lets you create a fully-functional web app backend for prototyping purposes

-## Usage
+## Configuration

 Clone this repository
 ```